acrolinx/acrolinx-sidebar-demo-java/README.md

 Run `./gradlew sidebar_demo_swing:run` for the Java Swing sample and `./gradlew sidebar_demo_swt:run` for the Java SWT sample.

-On the start you'll the a textbox next to the Acrolinx Sidebar.
+On the start you'll the a text box next to the Acrolinx Sidebar.
 Enter a Acrolinx Server address along with your credentials.
 Note that you'll have to provide a server address starting with 'https'.